0xDBFB7/ionprinter/documents/log/construction.md

 #### Ceramic ingot

-Merely molding ceramics into a rough shape is not sufficient; bubbles and porosity is apparent.
+Merely molding ceramics into a rough shape is not sufficient; bubbles and porosity are apparent.

 A large delrin die was made to press into a suitable ingot; this worked reasonably well, though there were some imperfections on the bottom of the ingot.

 If the mold or press does not work, the material can be recovered; adding some clay functioned perfectly.

+#### Momentum balance

+We're trying to find the momentum balance of collisional ionization.
+The device uses a quartz microbalance, and is balanced precisely.

+It's a balanced balance-balance.